-The power reflection coefficients are obtained simply by taking the modulus squared of the corresponding amplitude coefficients.
-For the transmission, one must add a factor (n2 cos θ2) / (n1 cos θ1) in order to take into account the different propagation angles.
+The power reflection coefficients (reflectivity or reflectance values) are obtained simply by taking the modulus squared of the corresponding amplitude coefficients.
+For the transmissivity, one must add a factor (n2 cos θ2) / (n1 cos θ1) in order to take into account the different propagation angles.

 Figure 2 shows in an example case how the reflectivity of the interface depends on the angle of incidence and the polarization.
 The reflection coefficient vanishes for p polarization if the angle of incidence is Brewster's angle (here: ≈55.4°).

 For the simplest case with normal incidence on the interface, the power reflectivity (which is the modulus squared of the amplitude reflectivity) can be calculated with the following equation:

 Fresnel equations can also be applied to absorbing media, including metals.
 In that case, a complex refractive index needs to be used; the imaginary part is related to the absorbance.
 The reflection and transmission coefficients are then generally no more real numbers.

 A difficulty occurs concerning the calculation of power transmission for absorbing media in cases with non-normal incidence.
 The above mentioned correction factor for taking into account the different propagation angles will be complex, but the power transmission factor would of course have to be a real number.
 The problem is related to the fact that the optical intensity is no longer constant along the wavefronts.

 Here you can submit questions and comments.
 As far as they get accepted by the author, they will appear above this paragraph together with the author’s answer.
 The author will decide on acceptance based on certain criteria.
 Essentially, the issue must be of sufficiently broad interest.